haroldmcj/haroldmcj/README.md

 ## Hi there 👋
 # Hey, I'm Harold!

--I'm studying software development in Quito, Ecuador 🇪🇨
+-I am a software development student from Quito, Ecuador 🇪🇨